billnhatnguyen/Inspector-YOLO/README.md

 ## Running Tests

-To run tests of Inspector YOLO please clone the repo, then activate your terminal and within the 4_webapp run the following command:
+To run tests of Inspector YOLO please clone the repo while installing all libraries used, then activate your terminal and within the 4_webapp run the following command:

 ```bash
   Streamlit run Home.py